TinaYibingChen/STEAMcpp/README.md

 This is a working version of STEAM (Significance Threshold Estimation for Admixture Mapping) with core functions implemented with Rcpp.

-To use the code, download the tar.gz file and load into R or run the following iin R:
+To use the code, download the tar.gz file and load into R or run the following in R:

 ```{r}
 ##install.packages("devtools")